lyynxxx/stakingnode/System.design/README.md

         }
 }
 ```
-I could set up mail sending action, but I will get the reports in every 8 hours, and don't want to get notified after every banned IP.
+I could set up mail sending action, but I don't want to get notified after every banned IP.
+Daily reports will be enough from LogWatch.
-As I also set rate limit on the ssh port, I hope it's enough.

 ## Auditing the system